Laguna del Maule (volcano): Explosive eruptions and far-field effects

 Explosive activity including ash and pumice has accompanied a number of the postglacial eruptions; the largest is associated with Los Espejos and has been dated to 23,000 years ago.
 The deposit of this Plinian eruption reaches 4 m of thickness at a distance of 40 km.
 White ash and pumice form layered deposits east of the Loma de Los Espejos; another explosive eruption is linked to the Barrancas centre which emplaced block and ash flows 13 km long.
 Other such explosive events have been dated at 7,000, 4,000 and 3,200 years ago by radiocarbon dating.
 About three Plinian eruptions and three smaller explosive eruptions have been identified at Laguna del Maule; most of them took place between 7,000 and 3,000 years ago.
+In total, there are about 30 known fall units.
 It has been estimated that the ash and pumice deposits have a volume comparable with that of the lava flows.

 A tephra layer in the Argentine Caverna de las Brujas cave dated 7,780 ± 600 years ago has been tentatively linked to Laguna del Maule, and another with a thickness of 80 cm that is 65 km away from Laguna del Maule is dated 765 ± 200 years ago and appears to coincide with a time with no archaeological findings in the high cordillera.
 Other tephras that possibly were erupted at Laguna del Maule have been found in Argentinian archaeological sites, one 7,195 ± 200 years ago at El Manzano and another 2,580 ± 250 to 3,060 ± 300 years old at Cañada de Cachi.
 The El Manzano tephra reaches a thickness of 3 m about 60 km away from Laguna del Maule and would have had a severe impact on Holocene human communities south of Mendoza.
 However, there is no evidence for long-term depopulation of affected regions after eruptions.